1126 Otero: Classification and orbit

 Otero is a member of the Flora family, one of the largest families of stony asteroids in the main belt.
 It orbits the Sun in the inner main-belt at a distance of 1.9–2.6 AU once every 3 years and 5 months (1,251 days).
 Its orbit has an eccentricity of 0.15 and an inclination of 7° with respect to the ecliptic.
 It was first identified as at Uccle/Heidelberg in 1926, extending the asteroid's observation arc by 3 years prior to its official discovery at Heidelberg.

 Physical parameters

-In the SMASS classification, Otero is a rare A-type asteroid.
+In the SMASS classification, Otero is classified as an A-type asteroid.

 Lightcurves

 Two rotational lightcurve of Otero were obtained from photometric observations by astronomers Petr Pravec and Robert Stepens in February 2008.
 Lightcurve analysis gave a concurring, well-defined rotation period of 3.648 hours with a brightness variation of 0.69 and 0.70 magnitude, respectively (U=3/3).